adepeter/sleekforum/readme.md

 - Ability to pin a thread globally, or pin it within a category.
 - Presence features let site members know when other users are online, or offline.
 - Custom theme developed over bootstrap.
+- Ability to style thread and post contents using markdown

 Development features: